SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/Cube_UI_components_X/DataMiner_Cube_sidebar.md

 #### Special icon settings

 In the DataMiner settings, there are several options to show more alarm information next to an icon than just the current state.
+These icon settings are only available if the [Use modern icons](xref:User_settings#icons-settings) setting is **not** enabled.

 The following options are available: